Dai-yongming/Nanjing-1st/README.md

 # Nanjing-1st
-To make the first PET-MR paper
+# In order to make the first PET-MR SCI paper with Nanjing 1st hospital